 The restaurant has been adorned with green palm trees and pink flamingos, and this spreads over to the cocktail menu which is fused with pretty much everything pink.
 Try the Think Pink, made with Malfy Rosa Gin, rosemary agave, lime, pink citrus tonic and cherry dust – it’s perfect for the ‘gram.

 The Italian experience is all about homemade food, fresh coffee and scoop on scoop of gelato.
-With holidaying abroad off the card this summer, experience this Italian way of life right here in London at the city’s newest food market and restaurant concept, Eataly.
+If you can’t get off to Italy, experience this Italian way of life right here in London at the city’s newest food market and restaurant concept, Eataly.

 The first of its kind to arrive in the UK, Eataly is home to over 5,000 quality Italian and local food products, an outdoor terrace, three restaurants (soon to be open…) and Italian street food inspired counters.
 Head here for an authentic slice of Italy.